-D. Qualified Wood Stove, Wood Fireplace, or Gas-Fired Fireplace
+E. Qualified Wood Stove, Wood Fireplace, or Gas-Fired Fireplace

-Arizona law provides a subtraction for converting an existing fireplace to one of the following:
+You may take a subtraction for converting an existing fireplace to one of the following:

 - a qualified wood stove;

 - a qualified wood fireplace; or

 - a gas fired fireplace and non-optional equipment directly related to its operation.